transparencyint/CGIP/documentation/database.md

 ## Technology

-The CGIP app uses CouchDB as its backend and runs as a Singple Page App inside CouchApp in order to query it directly without a proxy in between.
+The CGIP app uses CouchDB as its backend and runs as a Singple Page App backed by a node.js backend that restricts db access and serves as a caching layer.

 ## Documents